Managing Editor, Database of Religious History, University of British Columbia

 I am interested in the intersection of American religious history, fundamentalism, media and technology as limit cases for the engagement between religion and culture.

 I am a historian of American religious history and nineteenth-century United States history, often working with computational and spatial methods.
-I am an assistant professor in the Department of History and Art History at George Mason University, where I teach digital history, American religious history, and the nineteenth-century United States.
+I am an associate professor in the Department of History and Art History at George Mason University, where I teach digital history, American religious history, and the nineteenth-century United States.
 I am also affiliated faculty at the Roy Rosenzweig Center for History and New Media.

 I’m a recent Masters graduate, living in Sydney.
 My Master of Philosophy degree focused on the presence of chivalry and courtly love in the courts of Henry VII and Henry VIII.
 And I wish to undertake a PhD, starting in 2019, exploring the relationship between historical fiction and the public’s perceptions of history.
 I have taught courses on medieval and early modern religious history as well as revolutions in history.
 My research interests are Tudor England, medievalism, and historical popular culture and their depictions of the past.